JazSingh/Slides-INFOMAS/slides.md

 ---

 # Without this assumption...
-Third-party can of course be innacurate:
+Third-party information can of course be innacurate:

 1. One person can see 'on-time good delivery' as an excellent service, but someone else can see this as 'satisfactory'.
 2. You can deliberately provide false information about someone, to serve your own interests.